What is Direct Provision in Ireland?

 Direct Provision is a system used to accommodate and provide basic welfare to asylum seekers.

 Direct Provision is a system used in Ireland since 2000 to accommodate and provide basic welfare to asylum seekers.
+An asylum-seeker is a person who has left their country and is seeking protection from persecution and serious human rights violations in another country.
+They haven’t yet been legally recognised as a refugee in the country they are living in and are waiting to receive a decision on their asylum claim.
 Direct Provision centres are also known as accommodation or reception centres.
 They were originally designed as a short-term solution to provide accommodation for up to six months to people while they waited for an outcome on their asylum applications.

-There are currently 35 centres in total in Ireland, seven are state owned and the other 28 are run for-profit by private contractors.
-There are more than 5,400 asylum seekers living in Direct Provision centres across Ireland, including approximately 1,500 children.
+There are currently 47 centres in total in Ireland, most of which are run by for-profit by private contractors.
+There are more than 7,000 asylum seekers living in Direct Provision centres across Ireland, including over 2,000 children.

 Doras Luimní’s Key Issues with Direct Provision

 Doras Luimní is an NGO which was founded in 2000 in response to the establishment of Direct Provision.
 They provide a free and confidential advice and legal information service on a range of immigration-related issues.
 Their website highlights the key issues with Direct Provision as:

 - Length of time: The average length of stay in Direct Provision is 24 months, with some residents having spent up to 10 or 12 years living in these conditions

 - Profit: The majority of Direct Provision centres are managed by private contractors on a for-profit basis, on behalf of the State

 - Employment: Until February 2018, asylum seekers had no right to work in Ireland – unlike most EU member states.
 Restrictions still apply and the majority of people who live in Direct Provision centres have no right to access employment